kdbalabanov/message-broker/README.md

 ## How to Run/Deploy

 1. Import as a Gradle project in IntelliJ/Eclipse
-2. Run the program (main in StockMarketApplication.java)
+2. Run the program (main in MessageBrokerApplication.java)

 ## License